-Philo TV is a cord cutter's dream — a way to watch live TV channels without the expensive bill.
-Cord cutters can still watch live TV, but at a much lower cost on Philo.
-The service offers the ability to watch and record live TV from 61 channels for just $20 per month.
-It's available on most major streaming devices, after adding Chromecast.
-And a new deal with Best Buy makes Philo more affordable than ever.
+Philo TV is a cord cutter's dream — a way to watch live TV channels without the expensive cable bill.
+The streaming service offers the ability to view and record live TV from 63 channels for just $20 per month.
+And it's available on most major streaming devices, including Roku, Chromecast and Apple TV.

-While Philo TV doesn't have every major cable network in its lineup, it does feature a lot of popular channels.
+While Philo TV doesn't have local channels nor every major cable network in its lineup, it does feature a lot of popular channels.
 And the service offers Starz and Epix as premium add-ons.
 For the price, Philo could be the perfect streaming solution to get rid of headache-inducing cable bills and impossible-to-cancel contracts.
 A seven-day free trial gives new users the chance to check out Philo before committing to a subscription.

 The Discovery-owned Philo TV is an "over-the-top," or OTT, service, which means it comes through the internet rather than on dedicated lines or over the air.
 That puts it in the same bucket as streaming services like Netflix and Amazon.
 But Philo specializes in live TV, so it streams programs as they are broadcast.
 It also offers shows and movies on demand.